 · A working farm producing livestock

-Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study gives them a real working environment to develop their skills and knowledge.
-We have a wide range of animals including meerkats, cows, goats, Shetland ponies, donkeys, alpacas, pigs, sheep, chickens, red deer, guinea pigs, rabbits and much more.
-There is also a rodent room and an aquatics room featuring many different varieties of fish and other aquatic life.
+Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study.
+We have a wide range of animals including chickens, cows, donkeys, goats, guinea pigs, llamas, meerkats, pigs, rabbits, sheep, as well as a rodent room.
 Our students take a walk on the wild side in our exotics room where they care for and study a variety of reptiles.
 This course is ideal if you are interested in a career working with animals, introducing the main principles and practices of animal care and welfare.

 Based at our Wigfield Farm campus, this one year study programme gives you the opportunity to study a range of specialist technical practical skills and knowledge that build upon the core skills required to include how to work safely around animals, be responsible for the planning and carrying out animal health and husbandry, and feeding and nutrition.

 All students on land-based programmes are required to wear standard uniform and also PPE for practical work in the form of steel toe capped boots and overalls.

 Beyond College, there are many opportunities such as RSPCA, veterinary nurse (requiring further study onto the Extended diploma) dog handler, equine or stable work, animal behaviourist, zoo keeper or wildlife officer.

 This course costs £2170.
 This course is eligible for the Free Courses for Jobs funding which means you can study this for free if you meet the eligibility criteria.
 Please see the drop-down option below for more details.
 If you are not eligible for funding then you can apply for an Advanced Learner Loan to cover the cost of this course.

 If you are aged 19 or over, you may not have to pay for this course if: